 (for almost 2 hours... good thing cartoons were on!)

 When the anesthesiologist came in to explain to Kyri what would happen, she stopped him and TOLD HIM all about the "magic mask" that he was going to put on her.
 He cracked up and looked at us in disbelief.
 We told him we read a book about it, and he was impressed.
 The nurse was surprised how much K.J. knew about the surgery, too.
-She asked us for the title of the book so they could get one for future patients. : )
+She asked us for the title of the book so they could get one for future patients. : ) The whole surgery lasted only about 15 minutes!
+We met with the Dr. afterwards, and he told us her tonsils were huge, infected, and had way more scarring than he has seen in a kid so young.
+So, it made us feel better about the decision to have them removed.

 After about a half an hour, we were able to go back into the recovery room.
 While Kyri was really excited about the popsicle part after the surgery, it didn't turn out to be so fun at first. : ) The nurses kept trying to get her to suck on a freeze pop, but Kyri was crying and coughing a lot.
 They gave her something to make her more comfortable, and it put her to sleep for a while longer.
 Eventually, the nurses gave us the okay to go home, but K.J. was still pretty tired and uncomfortable.